 - ➤ Increase the district student attendance rate to the degree possible.
-The overall rates for secondary programs are somewhat higher than previous averages discovered in FY2010. - ➤ Increase the program completion rate.
-The completion rate dropped somewhat during FY2011. - ➤ Continue to increase the number of students who earn industry-based credentials during FY2012 and beyond to improve their marketability.
+The overall rates for secondary programs are somewhat lower than previous averages discovered in FY2012 and now average just under 90%. - ➤ Increase the program completion rate.
+The completion rate decreased significantly during FY2013. - ➤ Continue to increase the number of students who earn industry-based credentials during FY2014 and beyond to improve their marketability.
 In some cases, this goal can be accomplished with little additional expense. - ➤ Maintain full enrollments in all programs to ensure program approval and funding.
-Very good progress was made during FY2011.
-In addition, some program changes are planned during the upcoming year which should result in continued high enrollments. - ➤ Restore the active program advisory committee rate to 100 percent during FY2012. - ➤ Increase the percentage of programs using current anchor textbooks during FY2012.
-This rate dropped during FY2011, but is expected to be restored to 100% during the upcoming year.
+Very good progress was made during FY2012 and continued in FY2013. - ➤ Maintain the active program advisory committee rate at 100 percent during FY2013. - ➤ Continue the 100% rate of programs using current anchor textbooks during FY2014.
+Electronic texts are an acceptable option.